You have read this article christmas

 Help yourself to some Lemon Chicken.
 Designed by Crack-a-Jack Studios, it's a tasty little retro font available at no charge from Font Squirrel.

-You have read this article fonts with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/free-font-lemon-chicken.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/free-font-lemon-chicken.html.
 Thanks!

 Printable Christmas gift tags